Modern Slavery and Human Trafficking Statement

 Regular training is undertaken with employees and first tier suppliers and we have provided ongoing guidance through our annual sustainability training and awareness session.

 All our employees receive compliance training which includes specific reference to slavery and human trafficking, and in particular the risks our supply chain is faced with.

 WITHIN OUR SUPPLY CHAIN

-We have identified the higher risk areas within our supply chain and are working to raise awareness and monitoring processes.
-We have developed a Supplier Code of Conduct, which has been circulated to our principal suppliers for inclusion in contracts throughout our supply chain and available on our website.
+In 2017 we developed a Supplier Code of Conduct , which was reviewed and updated in 2018.
+This document has been circulated to our principal suppliers for inclusion in contracts throughout our supply chain and is available on our website.

-- We will seek accreditation with the Living Wage Foundation.
+- Maintain our accreditation with the Living Wage Foundation.

-- We will monitor the implementation of our Supplier Code of Conduct and ensure its inclusion in all future contracts within the supply chain.
+- Continue to monitor the implementation of our Supplier Code of Conduct and ensure its inclusion in all contracts within the supply chain.

-This statement is in compliance with section 54 MSA and relates to Shaftesbury PLC and all its subsidiaries.
-It is made in respect of its financial year ended 30 September 2017 and will be reviewed and updated to outline our progress, achievements and new targets for the year ending 30 September 2018.
+This statement is in compliance with section 54 of the MSA and relates to Shaftesbury PLC and all its subsidiaries.
+It is made in respect of its financial year ended 30 September 2018 and will be reviewed and updated to outline our progress, achievements and new targets for the year ending 30 September 2019.